pdidev/pdi/pdi/docs/Using_PDI.md

 Alternatively, you can use a specific no-pdi folder among your system, to compile with an added argument pointing to this no-pdi folder using a full path.

-Use the following to specify your `no-pdi` location :
+Use the following to specify your no-pdi location :
 ```bash
 cmake . -DCMAKE_PREFIX_PATH="/<full>/<path>/<to>/pdi/no-pdi/cmake"
 ```
-You may also want an option `-DBUILD_WITH_PARACONF_FOR_NO_PDI` if your code does not uses more than `PDI_init`, and you want to be able to use an already available Paraconf dependency (see `pdi/example/CMakeLists.txt`).
+You may also want an option `-DBUILD_WITH_PARACONF_FOR_NO_PDI` if your code uses more than `PDI_init`, and you want to be able to use an already available Paraconf dependency (see `pdi/example/CMakeLists.txt`).
+If you do not had this option, similarly to the other no-pdi method, Paraconf must not be called outside of the initialisation of %PDI

-This is not the preferred method of using no-pdi, as it may result in a conflict when using a dependency toward Paraconf outside of PDI.
+This is not the preferred method of using no-pdi, as it may results in a conflict when using a dependency toward a Paraconf outside of %PDI.

 %PDI can be re-enabled by reverting those modifications.